SenpaiHunters/SpotOn/README.md

-# How do i use SpotOn?
+# How do I use SpotOn?

 SpotOn needs the usage of [Spotify Web Player's](https://open.spotify.com/) and is not supported by Spotify's app.
 To be clear, only [Spotify Web Player's](https://open.spotify.com/) supports it.
 This is incompatible with the installed app.
 If i get enough popularity i may look into a way of porting it to the app.
 But, that's very unlikely, and very time consuming.

-# How do i enable V 0.4 - 'No Spotify Lyrics?
+# How do I enable V 0.4 - 'No Spotify Lyrics?
 Then Let's Check Genius!'

 ### To enable it, simply follow this Step-By-Step guide!